CleasbyCode/jzp/README.md

 your file(s) into a *ZIP* archive.

 *(If you need to embed more data into an image file for Twitter (up to 5MB) then please try [pdvzip](https://github.com/CleasbyCode/pdvzip)  (PNG only),
-or you want to embed your AI image prompts into a JPG image file (tweetable & viewable as a basic web page), then please try [imgprmt](https://github.com/CleasbyCode/imgprmt))*
+or you want to save your AI image prompts into a JPG image file (tweetable & viewable as a basic web page), then please try [imgprmt](https://github.com/CleasbyCode/imgprmt))*

 ***twexif*** works on Linux and Windows.